A paper presented at the 15th annual colloquium of the Board Game Studies Association, Munich, 2012

 With the best will in the world, one can't help seeing Games & Puzzles in retrospect more as a glorified fanzine produced by amateur but knowledgeable enthusiasts than by professional but indifferent journalists.
 But it was wonderful while it lasted; and Graeme should be remembered with gratitude as an unsung visionary in the world of games.

 Thanks to Graeme Levin, Eric Solomon, David Wells, Steve Jackson, Darryl Francis, Trevor Truran, Mike Atkinson, and Gyles Brandreth, for their encouragement and helpful reminiscences in the preparation of this article, also to Derek Carver, Michael Gibson and Tom Werneck for additional comments and contributions.
-Any remaining errors and misjudgments are all my own work. - DP
+Any errors and misjudgments are my own. - DP